The GI Lab at Texas A&M University provides specialized

 that will affect your results.
 The university post office may be

 closed anytime the university is closed.

 Vet KU-Texas A&M Internal Medicine Conference in

-already planning next year's event and are very excited to
+year's event and are very excited to have already confirmed

 The 2018 conference focused on small animal

 gastroenterology and hepatology.
 Twenty five hours of top quality

 continuing education with renowned experts were presented in a

 beautiful family friendly venue.
 The latest diagnostic and